Displaying Event Lists

 Select calendar

-In the Display section, you can choose to display the events in List, Grid, or Plain view.
-The default is the List display option.
+Next, in the Display section, you can choose to display the events in List, Grid, or Plain view from the Display Type option.

 Next, you’ll see several toggle buttons that allow you to customize the display further: